nadirizr/hubot-deploy-ansible/README.md

-# hubot-deploy-ansible
+# hubot-deploy-ansible-docker
-Deploy an inventory file using ansible-playbook.
+Deploy an inventory file using ansible-playbook, and support pulling Docker images from DockerHub.